 Each child is shown with a black bar across their eyes with the statement, “I am Jane Doe.”
 They are no longer nameless kids, but instead become the kid in your daughter’s class, the boy on your sons soccer team or the girl walking by you at the mall.

-On May 2nd and 3rd of 2019, partners and members of the community joined with DCAC at Klyde Warren Park to read the names of each and every child reported as abused in 2018 – over 27,000.
+In May of 2019, partners and members of the community joined with DCAC at Klyde Warren Park to read the names of each and every child reported as abused in 2018 – over 27,000.
 For 27 hours, their names were replaced with Jane Doe or John Doe – our community realized how many children are impacted by abuse each year.